MircoFernando/Solarpower-Management/README.md

 - Logging and visualization of energy production records
 - Role-based access (admin vs. user)
 - Responsive dashboard and data analytics
+- Implement a ML model to predict anomalies

 ---